 There are three popular types of HRAs available to small businesses.
 These include:

-- Group coverage HRA (GCHRA) - Also known as an integrated HRA, this HRA is designed for use with a group health insurance plan, such as a high-deductible health plan (HDHP).
+- Group coverage HRA (GCHRA).
+Also known as an integrated HRA, this HRA is designed for use with a group health insurance plan, such as a high-deductible health plan (HDHP).

 Additionally, a health stipend is a flexible way to help employees with healthcare costs.
 Health stipends work similarly to an HRA in that you can set monthly allowances for employee reimbursement.
 However, unlike an HRA, health stipends are taxable.
+They also don’t satisfy the ACA’s employer mandate for organizations with more than 50 FTEs.

 How to offer employee perk stipends for small businesses

-Stipends allow you to provide employees with monthly allowances for various expenses, including wellness and remote work.
+Stipends allow you to provide employees with monthly allowances for various expenses, like wellness and remote work.
 Just like with a health stipend, your employees submit a request for reimbursement for the expenses that you allow.

 You can reimburse employees for their gym memberships, fitness classes, fitness trackers, meditation and mental health apps, and more when you offer an employee wellness stipend.
 These flexible employee perks help contribute to your workforce's overall health, leading to more productivity.